ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 ### Syncing output data

 The _laboratory_ directory is typically under the `/scratch` storage on _Gadi_, where [files are regularly deleted once they have been unaccessed for a period of time](https://opus.nci.org.au/pages/viewpage.action?pageId=156434436).
-For this reason climate model outputs need to be moved to a location with longer-term storage.<br>
+For this reason, it is recommended to move climate model outputs to a location with long-term storage.<br>
 On _Gadi_, this is typically in a folder under a project code on `/g/data`.

 _Payu_ has built-in support to sync outputs, restarts and a copy of the _control_ directory `git` history to another location.<br>